 Some manufacturers allow the use of double EOLRs, often referenced as DEOLRs.
 In this case, a second resistor is added across the terminals of the sensor, so that it is in parallel with the circuit.
 The second resistor adds the capability of differentiating between an open sensor and an open, or broken, circuit.
 If the sensor opens, the current passes through both the series and parallel resistors.
 The panel senses the reduced voltage and knows that the sensor is open.
 With this configuration, zero voltage can mean only one thing: a broken circuit.
 This constitutes the maximum supervision of loop wiring.

 The use of EOLR's is recommended when there is the potential for the field wiring to be subject to damage or compromise.

 Where Should End of Line Resistors be Placed?

 An EOL resistor should always be installed at the last device in the loop and never inside the control panel.
 Placing resistors anywhere other than the end of the line does nothing to supervise the wiring, which is the reason for using resistors.

 Are there any reason not to use EOLRs?

 A couple of reasons are often quoted:

 Second is compatibility.
-Adding EOLRs to sensors may interfere with how they work or indeed may invalidate hazardous area certification.
+Adding EOLRs to sensors may interfere with how they work or indeed may invalidate hazardous area certification of the device to which the resistor is added.
 Always check with the sensor manufacturer prior to installing EOLRs.